ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 **It is important to run `store-api` first because it will initialize the MySQL database**.

-In a new terminal, run the command below inside `springboot-kafka-connect-streams` root folder.
-It will start the service as a REST API
+In a new terminal, run the command below inside `springboot-kafka-connect-streams` root folder
 ```
 ./mvnw spring-boot:run --projects store-api
 ```